cran/texPreview/README.md

   - __System Requirements__:
     - Must have pdflatex in PATH, Windows users can install by running [installr::install.MikTeX](http://talgalili.github.io/installr/reference/install.MikTeX.html)
     - TeX libraries that are used: `standalone`, `xcolor`, `booktabs`, `multirow`, `array`, `helvet`, `amsmath`, `rotating`, `listings`, `graphicx`, `setspace`, `caption`
+      - To Check if the system is in compliance with these libraries run `texPreview::check_requirements()`.
+    - Ghostscript: If you are installing TeX with [tinytex](https://github.com/yihui/tinytex) make sure to install ghostscript onto your system.

 ## Examples

 ### Basic